 5. Connaught Place – Jantar Mantar – Janpath Market – Agrasen ki Baoli

 This itinerary focuses on the centre of Delhi, Connaught Place.
 You’ll be able to walk everywhere if you want to.
-Be aware this area is rife with touts – ignore everyone.
+Be aware this area is rife with touts – ignore them all.

 ➡️ Connaught Place is the British built shopping and business hub built by the British.
 Even if you don’t do any shopping, it’s interesting to stroll along the colonnaded walkways.
 This is the unofficial centre of the city – you cannot come to Delhi and not visit Connaught Place!